 - Genito-urinary concerns, such as dryness, itching, irritable bladder, painful intercourse, thrush

-- Erratic periods with or without very heavy bleeding
+- Erratic periods with or without weighty bleeding

-These symptoms can greatly interfere with quality of life and for people undergoing cancer treatments, the sudden onset of peri-menopause places an extra burden on mind and body.
+These symptoms can greatly interfere with the quality of life, and for people undergoing cancer treatments, the sudden onset of peri-menopause places an extra burden on mind and body.

 One of the fastest ways to bring relief is to have gentle, regular acupuncture.
 Acupuncture can help reduce the number and intensity of hot flushes, often from the first treatment.
 Due to its soothing and relaxing nature, it also helps with anxiety, insomnia, moodiness, relaxation and general well-being.

-Because acupuncture has no significant side-effects, and does not interact with chemotherapy or other pharmaceutical medicines, acupuncture is an ideal supportive treatment for people who have cancer or other complex health conditions.
-Women in natural menopausal transition usually do very well with a combination of acupuncture and herbal medicine.
+Because acupuncture has no significant side-effects and does not interact with chemotherapy or other pharmaceutical medicines, acupuncture is an ideal supportive treatment for people who have cancer or other complex health conditions.
+Women in the natural menopausal transition usually do very well with a combination of acupuncture and herbal medicine.

 During the following months and years, we help you to be more vital, flexible, healthy and strong, all the way into your “golden years.”